 Sitting Wolf

-I saw last year’s Dylan movie, A Complete Unknown.
-I am now reading more and more that Bob Dylan is not a nice guy.
+Ferdie Delery (Dec.
+30, 2025) — Bob Dylan was married to one of my cousins (a step cousin).
+I was reminded of this when I saw last year’s Dylan movie, A Complete Unknown.
+I am now sadly reading more and more that Bob Dylan is not a nice guy.
 Since his music is so great, l have always thought that he was fabulous.
 No!
 No!
 No!
-After seeing the movie, I am learning that he is terrible, rude and arrogant.
+After seeing the movie, I am learning that he is terrible to people, rude and arrogant.
 Aww, man!
 I never knew.

-I always thought he was for the little man
+I always thought Dylan was for the little man.

 A Complete Unknown… like a rolling stone.

-Before I explain my native American name, I wanted to express how I feel in these days.
+Before I explain my Indian name, I wanted to express how I feel in these days.
 I wonder if I am in the minority of who feels like this guy ⬇️.
 This is true.

 However, when I venture out…

-Ferdie Delery (October 26, 2023) — I post a quickie video in the interim about a grocery basket rear-end booty clobber (see video below and then the article below the video) with an even clearer explanation coming soon.
+Ferdie Delery (October 26, 2023) — I post a quickie video in the interim about a grocery basket rear-end booty clobber (see video below and the article) with an even clearer explanation coming soon.
 I will notify y’all with a link once the full explanation is published here.
 Thank you!

 and…

-Gazette (2023) — I have to write an explanation about my video here in which I tell about the grocery-line argument between me and a knucklehead.
-My video explanation does not do justice.
+Gazette (2023) — I have to write an explanation about my video here in which I tell about the grocery-line argument between me and a knucklehead who called security on me.
+My video explanation here does not do total justice.
 It needs more words which I will link here once I write a deeper explanation.

 Video: In line at the grocery store.